 Anthurium / Flamingo Flower – These come in several colours but the most famous is the pillar box red Anthurium.
 The spathes are long lasting and glossy, almost plastic looking in their perfection.
 They add a striking exotic element to your indoor arrangement.

 Atherton Palm – A very adaptable, highly attractive Australian palm.
-It is slow growing and well suited to indoor pot culture.
+It is slow growing and well suited to indoor pot culture and can exhibit interesting red / brown young fronds before they turn green as they mature.
+It features slender trunks topped with arching fronds.
+Solitary specimens will grow taller than the clumping specimens.

 Boston Fern – Fits naturally in a modern edgy home & equally well with shabby chic or rustic farmhouse.
 Is as resilient as it is cheerful.
 A good ‘first plant’ for indoors.